Budget cuts have taken their toll on yet another Yale program.

 For a spring break trip last year, a student asked Scott for permission to take video equipment to Ecuador to film birds as part of a Yale course.
 Due to the cost of the equipment, Scott said that in these instances, she also wants to know whether the student’s project has the support of an academic department, or a master or a dean, to replace the item if damaged or lost.

 “If a group wants to check out a camcorder to film their a cappella concert, we won’t have a problem with that,” Scott said.
 “But if that a cappella group wants to check it out for three weeks for their tour in Europe, they’ll need insurance.”
+After recording, they can also utilize services like the ones that can convert Camcorder tapes to digital in order to prolong the film.

 Although many groups have been using the program, it seems the student body are largely unaware they can borrow media equipment from Bass.